raynardmiot/514-2245-2-team7/terraform/readme.md

 This is for development purposes only - in "production" we will have the AWS credentials configured through the AWS CLI, which should be installed on the AMI.

+### Setup Environment Variables

+Certain environment variables will need to be set to allow access to certain AWS resources.
+These should be contained in `terraform/variables/terraform.tfvars`, a file which you will have to create.
+An example, `terraform/variables/terraform.tfvars.example`, has been provided to show you what variables to set, along with a description of what they're used for.